gv3Dev/Dis.Solves/README.md

 <h3>Please read all of the following below before using or installing EdgyBot!🔻</h3>
 <br>
 <h3>Tool Description:</h3>
-<p>EdgyBot: A partially AFK Edgenuity Bot brought to you by EdgePlus+.
-Works on many activities offered by Edgenuity.
-The bot's main purpose is to progress a user through the course time line while they do other non Edgenuity related tasks.
-It does all non graded activities (By itself) & for the graded activities (except assignments), it unlocks brainly and auto searches.
-It also has an auto answer function for quizzes and tests.</p>
+<p>EdgyBot is a mostly-AFK Edgenuity Bot brought to you by EdgePlus+.
+It is designed to complete most activities offered by Edgenuity.
+Its main purpose is to help progress users through their course timeline while they focus on non-Edgenuity related tasks.
+The bot can complete all ungraded activities on its own, and for graded activities (excluding assignments), it can unlock Brainly and perform automatic searches.
+Additionally, it features an auto-answer function for quizzes and tests.</p>
 <br><br>
 <hr/>
 <br>